Ershad Sikder: Criminal acts and murders

 After entering politics, Sikder's power grew.
 From 1984 to 1986, he was involved in the possession of Khulna properties, occupying private property, the drug trade, extortion and other criminal activities.
 In 1991, he drove out the owner of an ice factory named Rafiq, from the 4th Ghat area, appropriated the ice factory and forced all traders to buy ice from him.

-It is also known that he used the ice factory as his torture center.
+It is also known that he used the ice factory as his torture centre.
 Ershad was accused of more than 60 murders, together with one of his collaborators, Rajasakshi Nure Alam.
-The latter later gave a statement in the court describing 24 killings, further claiming that Sikder has more than 70 victims, although only one weapon was recovered from his house, known as the "Swarnakamal".
+The latter later gave a statement in court describing 24 killings, further claiming that Sikder had more than 70 victims, although only one weapon was recovered from his house, known as the "Swarnakamal".

 Personal life

-It is known that Sikder was married six times.
+Sikder was married six times.
 His first wife was Khodeja Begum, whom he married in 1973.
-Another wife, named Sanjida Akter Shobha, received a luxurious gold house.
-Aside from them, there were a Taslima of Rupsha Rajapur village, a Farida of Bagerhat, Rampal Upazila; another unknown wife and a Durgargaire of Paikgacha.
+Another wives included Sanjida Akter Shobha, Taslima of Rupsha Rajapur village, Farida of Bagerhat, Rampal Upazila; another unknown wife and Durgargaire of Paikgacha.
 Nure Alam also alleged that his wife Hira was tortured by Ershad.

-Ershad's first wife Khodeja gave birth to four children: three sons and a daughter.
-After his arrest, a fifth child was born, a girl named Jannatul Noorin Emily Essa to his second wife, Sanjida Nahar Shova.
-Jannatul Nawrin Esha committed suicide on 4 March 2022 in Subasto Tower, Gulshan, Dhaka.
+Ershad's first wife Khodeja gave birth to three sons and a daughter.
+After his arrest, a fifth child, a daughter, was to his second wife, Sanjida Nahar Shova.
+This daughter committed suicide on 4 March 2022 in Gulshan.

 Arrest and death

 Sikder was arrested in 1999, with 43 cases filed under his name.
 During a trial at the lower court, he was sentenced to death in seven murder cases, along with additional four life sentences.
-He tried to appeal the decision by writing a petition to President Iajuddin Ahmed, but he rejected the appeal, and Sikder was executed at the Khulna Central jail on 10 May 2004.
+He tried to appeal against the decision by writing a petition to President Iajuddin Ahmed, but he rejected the appeal, and Sikder was executed at the Khulna Central jail on 10 May 2004.
 He was imprisoned in Khulna District Jail.
-Fazlur Rahman, Police inspector and Jhikargachha Police Station, bought his house in Khulna.
+Fazlur Rahman, police inspector of Jhikargachha Police Station, bought his house in Khulna.
 This prompted an investigation by the ministry of Home Affairs in April 2004.

 In 2005, former Prime Minister Sheikh Hasina identified the arrest of Sikder as evidence of the judiciary functioning to Asma Jahangir and criticised the government of Bangladesh for using Rapid Action Battalion to kill criminals extrajudicially.